sshleifer/cloning/README.md

 ![png](examples/in_sample_before_turn.png)

-### OOS model closer to left of road, facing straight, about to crash
+### Out of sample model closer to left of road, facing straight, about to crash

 ![png](examples/oos_before_turn.png)